Corruption13/Scraper-Scripts/README.md

 # Scraper-Scripts
-A repo containing all the scripts related to scraping the web!
+A repo containing all the self-made **Open Source** scripts related to scraping the web!

 # 1) Flipkart Scraper (Books)